12 October 2022

 The Yorkshire Dales National Park covers 2,178 square kilometres and the dramatic natural landscape is peppered with cobbled market towns, historic castles, pretty villages and classic country pubs.
+This part of the world is very dog-friendly and you’ll find wide open spaces to explore and lots of pubs and cottages that will happily welcome four-legged friends

 The different dales of the Yorkshire Dales National Park include: